biometry/APES/Stats/stats21-linearRegression.md

 opts_chunk$set(cache=TRUE,fig.align='center')
 ```

+# Linear regression summary and idea

-# The idea of linear regression
+# Univariate linear regression

+Univariate means that we have one predictor (independent) variable only.
+This predictor can be continous or categorical.
+We will first look at the continous case, because that is easier to understand, and move to the categorical case then.

-## Simple linear regression
+## Univariate linear regression with continous data

 A simple linear regression model allows modelling the dependence of a continuous response y on a single linear predictor x